 The hybrid cloud market is expected to grow more in the future as businesses might opt to use private clouds for sensitive data and communications and public clouds for activities that are less sensitive.
 In 2020, the hybrid cloud market was approximately 52 billion USD.

-According to Newswire, 41% of all Canadian organisations have a plan to invest in hybrid or multi cloud technology.
+According to Newswire, 41% of all Canadian organisations plan to invest in hybrid or multi-cloud technology.
 This trend reflects the global picture with most companies benefiting from combining different cloud services.

 Community cloud services have not proven popular

 Community cloud is when different stakeholders from a community (not necessarily a geographical community) invest together to create a cloud infrastructure, which they then share.
 The market share of community cloud systems was 1.5 billion USD in 2017 and is predicted to reach 6 billion USD in 2023, which shows a lot slower growth rate compared to the other cloud types.

 Community clouds are similar to public clouds, but instead of using a third-party provider such as Microsoft or Google, the organisations develop their public clouds only within their strictly defined community.

 The global SaaS market will be more than 145 billion USD in 2022.
 Using the SaaS model, the consumer doesn’t own the software in any way and has no right to change it, except within the scope allowed by the service provider.
 Most people use SaaS daily when using a web browser or sending and receiving emails.